 The Visual Workflow Designer

-The Visual workflow designer is part of the no-code platform where you can quickly design and manage business processes by creating visual workflows.
+The Visual workflow designer is part of the CRM where you can quickly design and manage business processes by creating visual workflows.
 Drag and drop workflow elements – triggers, conditions, and actions and improve your efficiency and productivity.

 To understand how the Visual Workflow Designer can be used and improve work efficiency, here is an example of a process that can be automated in the visual workflow designer: